Cystoscopy, or cystourethroscopy, is a procedure that lets a urologist view the inside of the bladder and urethra in detail.

 Cystoscopy is most often done as an outpatient procedure.
 Before the procedure you will empty your bladder.
 Then you will be placed on an exam table.
 A liquid or gel local anesthetic may be used on your urethra.
 The average cystoscopy takes about 5 to 10 minutes.

-The cystoscope is inserted through the urethra into the bladder .
-The cystoscope is a thin, lighted tube with lenses that is most often bendable, but some models are rigid .
-Water or saline is then infused through the cystoscope into the bladder.
+The cystoscope is inserted through the urethra into the bladder.
+The cystoscope is a thin, lighted tube with lenses.
+Most often it is bendable, but some models are rigid.
+Water or saline is infused through the cystoscope into the bladder.
 As the fluid fills the bladder, the bladder wall is stretched so the urologist can see clearly.

 The bladder wall should appear smooth, and the bladder should be normal size, shape and position.
 There should not be any blockages.
-If any tissue appears abnormal, a small sample can be removed through the cystoscope to be studied.
+If any tissue appears abnormal, the cystoscope can be used to remove a small sample.